hobama/maat/README.md

 # About

 Maat is an open-source Dynamic Symbolic Execution framework used for Binary Analysis.
-It provides several functionnalities such as symbolic execution, taint analysis, constraint solving, binary loading, and X86 assembly lifting.
+It provides several functionnalities such as symbolic execution, taint analysis, constraint solving, binary loading, and X86 assembly lifting: https://maat.re

 Key features: